A Categorical Perspective on Braid Representations: Subcategories of and

 \subsection{Monoidal Subcategory Targets}

 In section \ref{ss:subcats} we described a number of monoidal subcategories of $\Mat$.
 This was accomplished by restricting the object monoids, the morphisms and sometimes both.
 Some of these are displayed in Figure \ref{fig:catinclusions}.
-For such a monoidal subcategory $\X$ we obtain a category of the form $\MonFun(\Bcat,\X)$, for which a classification may be attempted.
-We denote such categories by $YB(\X)$\footnote{Note that $YB(\X)$ is not typically a full subcategory of $YB(\Mat)$, since we require morphisms to be in $\X$.
+For such a monoidal subcategory $\X$ we obtain a category $\MonFun(\Bcat,\X)$, for which a classification may be attempted.
+As noted in \ref{pa:identifyYBMonFun} we denote such categories by $YB(\X)$\footnote{Note that $YB(\X)$ is not typically a full subcategory of $YB(\Mat)$, since we require morphisms to be in $\X$.
 We will relax this below.}.
-In particular we may study $YB(\PermMat)$ and $YB(\MonMat)$ and each $N$ we may study the categories $YB(\Mat^N),YB(\Match^N)$ and $YB(\Matcha^N)$.
+In particular we may study $YB(\PermMat)$ and $YB(\MonMat)$ and for each $N$ we may study the categories $YB(\Mat^N),YB(\Match^N)$ and $YB(\Matcha^N)$.

-The problem of classifying objects in $YB(\PermMat)$ goes back to \cite{drinfeld92}, and was substantially studied in\cite{ESS}.
-This continues to be a rich area of research, see eg. \cite{Vendraminetal22}.
+The problem of classifying objects in $YB(\PermMat)$ goes back at least to \cite{drinfeld92}, and was substantially studied in \cite{ESS}.
+This continues to be a rich area of research, see e.g. \cite{Vendraminetal22} and references therein.

-The classification of objects in $YB(\MonMat)$ is related to those in $YB(\PermMat)$ due to the following result (well known to experts): \begin{proposition} Suppose $(N,R)\in YB(\MonMat)$, and let $R^{\times}$ be the matrix obtained from $R$ by replacing all non-zero entries in $R$ with $1$.
+The classification of objects in $YB(\MonMat)$ is related to those in $YB(\PermMat)$ due to the following result (well known to experts, see also \cite{Nemec}): \begin{proposition} Suppose $(N,R)\in YB(\MonMat)$, and let $R^{\times}$ be the matrix obtained from $R$ by replacing all non-zero entries in $R$ with $1$.
 Then $(N,R^\times)\in YB(\PermMat)$. \end{proposition} \begin{proof} For a monomial matrix $R$ with non-zero entries $q_{ij}$, both sides of the YBE are also monomial so that each non-zero constraint is of the form $q_{ij}q_{mn}q_{xy}=q_{ab}q_{cd}q_{ef}$.
 In particular if every non-zero entry of $R$ is $1$, the YBE is trivially satisfied. \end{proof} It follows that any monomial Yang-Baxter operator is of the form $DP$ where $P$ is a permutation Yang-Baxter operator. and $D$ is a diagonal matrix.

 Objects in $\MonFun(\Bcat,\UMat)$ are of special interest for several reasons including their relevance in {quantum} physics and quantum computation.
 There is a conjectural characterization (see \cite[Conjecture 2.7]{RowellWang12} and \cite[Conjecture 1.1]{GalindoRowell}): if $(N,R)\in YB(\UMat)$ then the braid group images $\rho_n^R(B_n)$ are \emph{virtually abelian}, that is, have a normal abelian subgroup of finite index.
 This has been verified for many classes, see e.g. \cite{GalindoRowell}.